 To ensure it goes as well as it looks, Alfa’s developing a family of four and six-cylinder engines for its growing line-up.
 The range-topping petrol V6 turbo is set to develop up to 500bhp, while the brawniest diesel will churn out 350bhp, eclipsing the 309bhp Audi SQ5.

 A Volvo XC90-sized flagship is likely to be the second SUV to join the range.
 Both cars will be based on Alfa’s all-new rear/four-wheel-drive architecture, reported to offer 50:50 weight distribution and finally give the brand the hot-hatch handling characteristics to match BMW and Jaguar.

 Of course, this being an Alfa, styling is a top priority, and our exclusive image shows how the company intends to seduce customers away from its German rivals with its low-slung roofline, angular front and bulging arches.

-The Giorgio architecture will also underpin its new 3 Series rivaling Giulia in late 2015, and a larger 5 Series rival.
-A production version of the Alfa 4C Spider concept is also expected to go on sale later in 2014, while the new Alfa Romeo Spider (a joint project with the next-generation Mazda MX-5, built in Japan) could now be badged as a Fiat or an Abarth, after Marchionne claimed no Alfa will ever be built outside of Italy as long as he is in charge.
-Further down the line, Alfa has also expressed interest in a larger SUV to take on the Audi Q5.
+Alfa's plan also includes a new BMW 3 Series rivaling Alfa Romeo Giulia in late 2015, and a larger 5 Series rival.
+The Alfa 4C Spider is also expected to go on sale later in 2014, while the new Alfa Romeo Spider (a joint project with the next-generation Mazda MX-5, built in Japan) could now be badged as a Fiat or an Abarth, after Marchionne claimed no Alfa will ever be built outside of Italy as long as he is in charge.

 See more of the best 4x4s and SUVs to buy in 2014.